Installing and Activating SOTI Snap Link

 The default is C:/Program Files (x86)/SOTI/SOTI Snap Link.

-2. Enter the enrollment ID of the SOTI Snap app whose data you want to capture and select Next.
+Enter the copied enrollment ID (from earlier) of the SOTI Snap app whose data you want to capture and select

 Results

-The SOTI Snap Link agent is now active.
-Apps with a data export connection for this SOTI Snap Link account will appear automatically in the Configurations view when they are published.
+SOTI Snap Link is now active.
+Published Apps with a SOTI Snap Link data export connection using this SOTI Snap Link account appear automatically in the Configurations view.

 What to do next